 2100 Bridgeway, Sausalito, CA 94965 Phone: 415-332-3871

 Insiders Tip: The street in front of the Bay Model was changed in 2015 so that you can access the parking lot from either direction, but you can only exit the Bay Model by turning south (turn left and go through the narrow parking lot as you exit the main parking area).
 Your route coming to the Bay Model is unchanged.

-Click here to read how the Army Corps of Engineers created the Bay Model to save us from a scheme worthy of a Bond Villain!
+Click here to read how the Army Corps of Engineers created the Bay Model in the 1950s to save us from a real estate development scheme worthy of a Bond Villain!
 Without the Bay Model untold environmental damage might have irreparably harmed San Francisco Bay’s complex ecosystem.

 Great Rainy Day Spot with the Kids!